No evidence for p- or d-wave dark matter annihilation from local large-scale structure: Results

+Once we have run this first stage for each \csiborg{} simulation, we combine these to marginalise over the uncertainty in the density field reconstruction and the small-scale unconstrained modes of the simulation.
+In \cref{fig:AJ_posteriors}, we plot (in black) the posterior on $A_2^{\rm J}$ (corresponding again to the energy range $0.8-1.4{\rm \, GeV}$) using each of the \csiborg{} simulations.
+The mean of these is given in red, which is the posterior distribution of $A_2^{\rm J}$ once we have marginalised over the reconstruction uncertainty.

-The first step of our inference infers the amplitudes of the $J$ factor templates, $A_i^{\rm J}$, for each energy bin, $i$.
-In \cref{fig:AJ_violin} we plot the one-dimensional posterior distributions of these parameters and see that these coefficients are consistent with zero at $1\sigma$ confidence for all energy bins for both $p$- and $d$-wave annihilation.
-In the second step we fit this inferred spectrum to a dark matter annihilation model and hence can constrain $a_\ell$.
+At this stage of the inference we have eighteen such posteriors: for each energy bin we have one for $p$-wave and one for $d$-wave annihilation.
+These distributions are plotted in \cref{fig:AJ_violin}, and we see that these coefficients are consistent with zero at $1\sigma$ confidence for all energy bins for both $p$- and $d$-wave annihilation.
+In the second step of the inference we fit this inferred spectrum to a dark matter annihilation model and hence constrain $a_\ell$.
 For reference, in \cref{fig:AJ_violin} we plot example spectra for annihilation via the $b\bar{b}$ channel for $m_\chi = 100 {\rm \, GeV}/c^2$ at a fiducial $a_\ell$.

 In \cref{fig:constraints} we convert these posteriors to 95\% upper limits on the $p$- and $d$-wave self-annihilation cross-section ($\sigma v=a_\ell (v/c)^{2\ell}$) as a function of dark matter particle mass, $m_\chi$, for the production of any standard-model quark, charged lepton or gauge boson (except photons).
 We do not attempt to constrain $m_\chi$, and instead find constraints on $a_\ell$ conditioned on this variable for the range $m_\chi \in [2, 500] {\rm \, GeV}/c^2$.
 In all cases we find no evidence for $p$-wave or $d$-wave dark matter annihilation, as all the fluxes in \cref{fig:AJ_violin} are consistent with zero.
 For dark matter annihilating to $b\bar{b}$, if $m_\chi = 10 {\rm \, GeV}/c^2$, we constrain $a_{1} < 2.4 \times 10^{-21} {\rm \, cm^3 \, s^{-1}}$ and $a_{2} < 3.0 \times 10^{-18} {\rm \, cm^3 \, s^{-1}}$ at 95\% confidence.
 For an annihilation which forms lighter quarks, we obtain practically identical constraints, whereas lepton production yields constraints which are approximately an order of magnitude less stringent.
 For large $m_\chi \gtrsim 100 {\rm \, GeV}/c^2$, our upper limits for the production of top quarks or $W$ or $Z$ bosons are similar to those for lighter quarks, but these processes cannot occur at lower $m_\chi$ so we do not obtain constraints for smaller dark matter particle masses.